learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Python_Requests.md

   'q': 'python',  # Keyword to search
 }
 ```
-After executign the request, you can check the `status_code` of the request to determine its success.
+After executing the request, you can check the `status_code` of the request.
 A value of `200` indicates success.
 ```python
 if response.status_code != 200:
   # failure